aidansw0/beer_fridge/README.md

 Connect the Launchpad to the computer via USB and short pins ENTER_PIN_HERE and ENTER_PIN_HERE to set it to programming mode then upload the .ino file.

-#### Setting up the Java Application
+### Setting up the Java Application
-CLone this repo and open the projet in your Java IDE.
+CLone this repo and open the project in your Java IDE.
 Locate the file `src/backend/KegManager.java` and change the field `DWEET_URL` declared just below the class declaration to the **same** "thing name" that you used when editing `arduino_sensor.ino`.
-Compile the program to ensure there are no errors and then export the application as a runnable .jar file.
+Compile the program to ensure there are no errors and then export the application as a runnable `.jar` file; place the `.jar` file where desired but note that data files for the program will be generated at the same location.

+* In it's current state the GUI for the application is not completely responsive on a 16:9 aspect ratio display.

+The GUI itself is straight forward to use and is most natural on a touch screen, however a mouse can still be used HOW_TO_ENABLE.
+Users are verified using a USB RFID card scanner; administrators can add beers along with other options found in the admin panel while regular users can only up-vote a single beer until an admin resets the voting.
+To add an admin locate the file `src/backend/KeyCardListener.java` and add the line `saveData.setAdmin("your key card id here", true);` in the constructor below the initialization of `saveData`.
+See the RFID scanner setup section for info on how to find your key card ID.
+Once an initial admin has been set new ones can be added via the admin panel.